ahanadasg/Black-Friday-Sales-Analysis/README.md

-# Black-Friday-Sales-Analysis
+# Sales-Analysis

 ## Introduction
-This project aims to analyze the Black Friday sales data to gain insights into customer behavior, popular products, and purchase trends during the Black Friday sale.
+This project aims to analyze the sales data to gain insights into customer behavior, popular products, and purchase trends during a Festive season.
 The dataset used for this analysis contains information about customer demographics, product categories, and purchase amounts.

 ## Link to Sales Dashboard
 https://sales-analysis-dashboard.streamlit.app/